 Stow Valuables Securely

-Sometimes the best way to carry money is to not carry it at all.
+Sometimes the best way to carry money is not to carry it at all.
 Hotels’ in-room safes are generally pretty secure, and if you’ve got an item (or a wad of cash) you’re particularly nervous about, check to see if the hotel has a safe-deposit box behind the desk.
-If you do use a hotel lockbox of any sort though, remember to retrieve your items when you leave.
+If you do use a hotel lockbox of any sort, remember to retrieve your items when you leave.
 In the rush to pack up and depart, out of sight can easily mean out of mind—until you’re on your way to the airport.
 If you’re a forgetful type, leave a colorful note on top of your suitcase.

 More from SmarterTravel: